swallowcamel/nancywiki/SquishIt-with-Nancy.md

 ### Advanced

 The following sections (with the last being a full code example) cover advanced scenarios and topics of SquishIt.

-The specific code around asset location in unit testing is specific to Nancy on .NET and Windows and will most likely not work on Mono.
+The code around asset location in unit testing is specific to Nancy on .NET and Windows and will most likely not work on Mono.

 ### Advanced - Diskless caching